Maker of Jack Daniel's worried about impact of trade war

 Related: What aluminum and steel tariffs will mean to you

 Mexico on Tuesday levied a 25% tariff on bourbon.
-The EU has threatened to slap tariffs on bourbon as soon as July.
+Canada and the EU have threatened to slap tariffs on bourbon and American whiskey as soon as July.

 "It is necessary and urgent to impose measures equivalent to the measures implemented by" the US, said the statement issued by the Mexican government.
 Mexico had signaled last week that it intended to retaliate against the US steel and aluminum tariffs.